xcompact3d/Incompact3d/README.md

 * GCC version 4.7 or later is required to compile the code.

-  - is highly recommended that you remove the limits of the environment (e.g. in `.bash_profile`)
+We recommended that you remove the limits of the environment (e.g. in `.bash_profile`)

+    ulimit -c unlimited
     ulimit -s unlimited
-    ulimit -c unlimited

 You must exit and re-login from your terminal for the change to take effect

     ulimit -a

 #### Architecture Customization